flexness/xrechnung-validator-docker/README.md

 - `docker build -t user/<image_name>:<tag> -f Dockerfile .`
 - `docker run -p 8081:8081 <image_name>:<tag>` (port forwarding may be required)

-## --disdable-gui flag and :nogui build
+## --disable-gui flag and :nogui build
 this repo is meant to provide a service that gets http(s) querries by a webapp, so gui can be ignored

 ## min overview docker cmds